 “Please fetch me water and a razor.
 I need to shave.”

-and handsome.
-His hair was sandy coloured, quite short and almost balding in the middle.
-He must have lost some
+His hair was sandy-coloured, quite short and thinning in the middle.
+He must have lost some weight

 “You are very tall,” he said.

 Squire resisted the temptation to probe further.
 “You were right about the scar,” he conceded, “but

 “We are witnessing the beginning of the fulfilment of the prophecy.”

 Is this the dream, and the other reality?